Unicontsoft/UcsFiscalPrinters/contrib/UcsFPHub/README.md

 Unicontsoft Fiscal Printers Hub repo builds to a standalone executable that runs on client workstations as a background `UcsFPHub` service and provides remote access to locally attached fiscal devices.

-The access to fiscal discal is provided by parent `UcsFP20` component and supports serial port or TCP/IP connectivity to attached devices.
-Fiscal printers can be auto-detected on startup by the `UcsFPHub` service too.
+The access to fiscal devices is provided by parent `UcsFP20` component and supports serial port or TCP/IP connectivity to attached devices.
+Most fiscal printers can be auto-detected on startup by the `UcsFPHub` service too.

 You can use a settings file to configure the available endpoints on which the service is accessible e.g. as a JSON based REST service on local TCP/IP port or as a Microsoft SQL Server designated Service Broker queue.